- Blistering linear power delivery

 BMW M140i: Should I buy one?

-Tough to say after a short drive, but we love the fact that instantly lively character has been retained and the firmer ride copes with Britain's worst roads, making it more comfortable and potentially better as a daily driver than the Focus RS and Civic Type R.
+We love the fact the M140i's lively character has been retained and the adjusted suspension still copes with Britain's worst roads, which makes it more comfortable and potentially better as a daily driver than both the Focus RS and Civic Type R.

 But the lack of steering feel, though certainly no deal-breaker, is still an issue and one that that is amplified by all that extra torque.
 It takes the Bimmer beyond the realms of aggressively playful and into 'my life expectancy just halved'.